-Mechanism of Action
+Mechanism Of Action

-Absorption and Bioavailability
+Absorption And Bioavailability

 Bioavailability of sumatriptan is approximately 15%, primarily due to presystemic (first-pass) metabolism and partly due to incomplete absorption.

-The volume of distribution of sumatriptan is 2.4 L/kg.
 Plasma protein binding is 14% to 21%.
-The effect of sumatriptan on the protein binding of other drugs has not been evaluated, but would be expected to be minor, given the low protein binding.
+The effect of sumatriptan on the protein binding of other drugs has not been evaluated.
+The volume of distribution of sumatriptan is 2.7 L/kg.

 The volume of distribution of naproxen is 0.16 L/kg.
 At therapeutic levels naproxen is greater than 99% albumin bound.
-At doses of naproxen greater than 500 mg/day, there is a less than proportional increase in plasma levels due to an increase in clearance caused by saturation of plasma protein binding at higher doses (average trough Css = 36.5, 49.2, and 56.4 mg/L with 500, 1,000, and 1,500 mg daily doses of naproxen, respectively).
+At doses of naproxen greater than 500 mg/day, there is a less-than-proportional increase in plasma levels due to an increase in clearance caused by saturation of plasma protein binding at higher doses (average trough Css = 36.5, 49.2, and 56.4 mg/L with 500-; 1,000-; and 1,500-mg daily doses of naproxen, respectively).
 However, the concentration of unbound naproxen continues to increase proportionally to dose.

 Naproxen is extensively metabolized to 6-0-desmethyl naproxen, and both parent and metabolites do not induce metabolizing enzymes.

-The pharmacokinetics of oral sumatriptan in the elderly (mean age, 72 years; 2 males and 4 females) and in patients with migraine (mean age, 38 years; 25 males and 155 females) were similar to that in healthy male subjects (mean age, 30 years).
+The pharmacokinetics of oral sumatriptan in the elderly (mean age: 72 years, 2 males and 4 females) and in patients with migraine (mean age: 38 years, 25 males and 155 females) were similar to that in healthy male subjects (mean age: 30 years).

 The effect of race on the pharmacokinetics of TREXIMET has not been studied.
-The systemic clearance and Cmax of sumatriptan were similar in black (n = 34) and Caucasian (n = 38) healthy male subjects.
+The systemic clearance and Cmax of sumatriptan were similar in black (n = 34) and white (n = 38) healthy male subjects.

-Further, the percentage of patients who remained pain free without use of other medications through 24 hours postdose was significantly greater among patients receiving a single dose of TREXIMET (25% and 23%) compared with those who received placebo (8% and 7%) or either sumatriptan (16% and 14%) or naproxen sodium (10%) alone.
+Further, the percentage of patients who remained pain free without use of other medications through 24 hours postdose was significantly greater among patients receiving a single dose of TREXIMET 85/500 mg (25% and 23%) compared with those who received placebo (8% and 7%) or either sumatriptan (16% and 14%) or naproxen sodium (10%) alone.

-Sustained Pain Free Following Treatment*
+Relief and Sustained Pain Free Following Treatmenta

-|TREXIMET||Sumatriptan 85 mg||Naproxen Sodium 500 mg||Placebo|
+|TREXIMET 85/500 mg||Sumatriptan 85 mg||Naproxen Sodium 500 mg||Placebo|